maryvilledev/coreos-vagrant-gonkulator/README.md

 $ cat >> myawsvars_file << _SCRIPT_
-export AWS_KEY='KEY FROM AWS CONSOLE' export AWS_SECRET='SECRET FROM AWS CONSOLE' export AWS_KEYNAME='Name of the AWS Keypair you are using' export AWS_KEYPATH='/path/to/keyfile-for-above-named-pair.pem' export AWS_AMI='whichever ami you want from https://coreos.com/docs/running-coreos/cloud-providers/ec2/ - make sure its available via the region you select next'
+export AWS_KEY='KEY FROM AWS CONSOLE' export AWS_SECRET='SECRET FROM AWS CONSOLE' exoirt AWS_SECURITY_GROUP='NAME OF VPC SEC GROUP' you need one that allows 22/tcp and 6783/tcp and 6783/udp inbound export AWS_KEYNAME='Name of the AWS Keypair you are using' export AWS_KEYPATH='/path/to/keyfile-for-above-named-pair.pem' export AWS_AMI='whichever ami you want from https://coreos.com/docs/running-coreos/cloud-providers/ec2/ - make sure its available via the region you select next'